Kevin4theHuynh/React-Portfolio/README.md

 # React-Portfolio
 A portfolio using react showing infomation about myself, projects that I have worked on and ways to contact me.
+Running npm start in the src folder will run the app

 # Langauges Used
 -HTML